cjdbarlow/Part-One/creatinine_clearance.md

 * $$U_Q$$ = Urine flow rate
 * $$P_C$$ = Plasma concentration

+##Clearance and GFR
-As the elimination of most substances is dependent on glomerular filtration, clearance can be used to estimate GFR. **Inulin** is an exogenous molecule which is typically used for this purpose.
-It is not produced by the body, is freely filtered, and not reabsorbed.
-However, it has to be given by IV infusion which limits its clinical utility.
+As the elimination of most substances is dependent on glomerular filtration, clearance of a substance can be used to estimate GFR.
+Methods include:

-##Creatinine
-Creatine is a byproduct of muscle catabolism, and has a number of properties that make it an optimal measure of renal function:
-* Produced at a relatively constant rate
-* Not metabolised
+* **Inulin**
+Inulin is a naturally occcurring polysaccharide.
+    * Inulin clearance accurately measures GFR as it is:
         * Freely filtered by the glomerulus
-* Minimally excreted
+        * Not secreted at the tubules
         * Not reabsorbed

-GFR can therefore be approximated by creatinine clearance (assuming steady-state):

-$$GFR \approx Cl_{Cr} = {U_{[Cr]}.U_Q \over P_{[Cr]}}$$
+    * However, inulin is not produced by the body and so must be given by IV infusion
+    This limits its clinical utility.
+* **Creatinine**
+Creatinine is a byproduct of muscle catabolism.
+Creatinine is used clinically to measure renal function because it is:
+    * Produced at a relatively constant rate

-Factors affecting creatinine production:
+    Factors affecting creatinine production include:
         * Race
         * Muscle mass
             * Age
             * Sex
         * Diet
+    * Not metabolised
+    * Freely filtered by the glomerulus
+    * Minimally secreted
+    This is a source of error with creatinine, especially as renal function deteriorates as a greater proportion of cleared creatinine will be secreted by the tubules, rather than filtered at the glomerulus.
+    * Not reabsorbed

+GFR can therefore be approximated by creatinine clearance (assuming steady-state):

+$$GFR \approx Cl_{Cr} = {U_{[Cr]}.U_Q \over P_{[Cr]}}$$

 ###Plasma Creatinine
 This formula demonstrates that GFR is inversely proportional to plasma creatinine concentration.
 Therefore, if plasma creatinine doubles GFR should approximately halve provided plasma creatinine **is in steady state**.
 During acute changes in GFR, serum creatinine will underestimate GFR until a new steady state is reached.
 In addition, as glomerular filtration deteriorates the proportion of creatinine secreted by renal tubules becomes larger, so creatinine will overestimate GFR when GFR is low.